charleskoffler/clprolf/docs/official/clprolf_insights.md

 Rather than starting from abstract philosophy, Clprolf focuses on the applications we need to build, and provides a structured way to align those problems with the object model.

+---

-### Origin of the Language: Scientific and Practical Inspiration
+***Origin of the Language: Scientific and Practical Inspiration**

-Clprolf was inspired by **scientific domains** such as physics, chemistry, and weather forecasting — all of which rely heavily on simulation and modeling.
-**Video games** also played a role, as they are practical examples of real-time simulations.
+Clprolf was inspired by **scientific domains** such as physics, chemistry, and weather forecasting — all of which rely heavily on simulation and modeling. **Video games** also played a role, as they are practical examples of real-time simulations.
 At the same time, **management IT** was always present in the background, grounding the language in everyday software needs.

 From the beginning, Clprolf aimed to: